emiyl/dsi.cfw.guide-archive/guide/installing-hiyacfw.md

   nav: "side"
 ---

-Before proceeding, make sure your console language is set to English (confirmed for USA).
+Before proceeding, if your system region is USA, make sure your console language is set to English.
 {: .notice--info}

 You will need [Unlaunch](/guide/installing-unlaunch/) installed before proceeding.